Monthly Tech-Tip from Tony Hansen SignUp

 Three clear-glaze terra cotta mugs with rich red color

 The body is Plainsman L215.
 We used the 04DSDH firing schedule.
-The glaze is inexpensive to make so we have a 2 gallon bucket.
-It has good dipping much like a stoneware glaze so it is easy to apply quickly and evenly.
+The G1916Q glaze is inexpensive to make so we have a 2-gallon bucket.
+It has dipping properties much like a stoneware glaze (because of the 15% ball clay it is thixotropic) so it is easy to apply quickly and evenly.
 For most terra cottas, body strength increases dramatically by cone 03.
-However the most transparent and glassy glaze surface happens at cone 06.
-Terra cotta bodies need to be bisque fired fairly low (e.g. cone 06) to have enough porosity to work well with dipping glazes.
-After cone 06 they generate increasing amounts of gases (as various particle species decompose within), for this reason the glazes can have more micro-bubble clouding or tiny dimples in the surface.
+However, the most transparent and glassy glaze surface happens at cone 06.
+Terra cotta bodies need to be bisque-fired fairly low (e.g. cone 06) to have enough porosity to work well with dipping glazes.
+After cone 04 they generate increasing amounts of gases (as various particle species decompose within), for this reason the glazes can have more micro-bubble clouding or tiny dimples in the surface.
 This glaze has 2% iron oxide added as a fining agent to remove the bubbles.
 That iron also reddens the color and variegates the surface somewhat.
-Even though the surface character at cone 03 is not a smooth, it has a natural charm, and the color is very rich.
+Even though the surface character at cone 03 is not as smooth, it has a natural charm, and the color is very rich.
 And that piece has stoneware durability and strength.

 Covid taught us about supply interruptions